rust-lang/book/second-edition/src/ch13-02-iterators.md

 `iter`.
 Similarly, if we want to iterate over mutable references, we can call `iter_mut` instead of `iter`.

-### Methods in the `Iterator` Trait that Consume the Iterator
+### Methods that Consume the Iterator

-The `Iterator` trait has a number of different methods with default implementations provided for us by the standard library; you can find out all about these methods by looking in the standard library API documentation for the `Iterator` trait.
+The `Iterator` trait has a number of different methods with default implementations provided for us by the standard library; you can find out about these methods by looking in the standard library API documentation for the `Iterator` trait.
 Some of these methods call the `next` method in their definition, which is why we’re required to implement the `next` method when implementing the `Iterator` trait.